- Grand Palace, Bangkok

 Post-holiday extension - breakfasts included

-After your tour, spend three nights at the locally rated 4-star Ao Prao Resort (4Q).
+After your tour, spend three nights at the 4-star Ao Prao Resort (4Q).

 Post-holiday extension - All inclusive

-After your tour, spend three nights at the locally rated 4-star Novotel Phuket Kamala Beach (4Q).
+After your tour, spend three nights at the 4-star Novotel Phuket Kamala Beach (4Q).